degica/komoju-fields/README.md

 KOMOJU Hosted Fields (or KOMOJU Fields) is a JavaScript library that allows you to collect sensitive payment information in a PCI-compliant way.
 It is a drop-in replacement for the standard HTML form fields, and is designed to be easy to integrate into your website.

-KOMOJU Fields is built using HTML Custom Elements, making it easy to use regardless of whether you use React, Vue, or plain HTML.
+KOMOJU Fields is built using [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and no dependencies, making it lean and easy to use regardless of whether you use React, Vue, or plain HTML.

 ## Usage